Jewish War Veterans of the United States of America

-The Jewish War Veterans of the United States of America (also referred to as the Jewish War Veterans of the U.S.A., the Jewish War Veterans, or JWV) is an American Jewish veterans' organization created in 1896 by American Civil War veterans to raise awareness of contributions made by Jewish servicemembers.
-It has an estimated 15,000 members, ranging from World War II to current conflicts and active duty personnel.
-It is the oldest active national veterans' service organization in America.
+Jewish War Veterans of the United States of America (also referred to as Jewish War Veterans of the U.S.A., Jewish War Veterans, or JWV) is an American Jewish veterans' organization created in 1896 by American Civil War veterans to raise awareness of contributions made by Jewish service members.

+Jewish War Veterans has an estimated 7,000 members, ranging from World War II to current conflicts as well as active duty personnel.
+It is the oldest active national veterans' service organization in the US.

-History and purpose
+History

-Jewish War Veterans of the United States of America, Incorporated was established in 1896.
-The group holds a Congressional charter under Title 36 of the United States Code.
+Jewish War Veterans of the United States of America was established in 1896 by a group of 63 Jewish Civil War veterans after a series of antisemitic comments about the lack of Jewish service in the American Civil War.
+JWV is one of the Veteran Services Organizations that holds a Congressional charter under Title 36 of the United States Code.

+JWV, as part of the Jewish Council for Public Affairs (JCPA), opposed the Rosenberg Committee, believing them to be a Communist group.
+The council issued a statement that the Rosenberg Committee's accusation that the Rosenberg trial was motivated by antisemitism was causing public panic within the Jewish community.

 Organization

-The JWV is organized into, in descending order of rank, a National Commander, a National Executive Committee, departments, district or county councils, and posts.
-There are also subsidiary organizations, including the Ladies Auxiliary, posts or other echelons created outside the United States, and any other subsidiary organizations established by a two-thirds vote of the National Executive Committee.

-The National Convention is the annual assembly of the JWV, in which "supreme power" is vested.
-The National Convention usually takes place over a week in a major U.S. city determined by the National Executive Committee.
-The 124th Annual National Convention in 2019, for example, was held August 18–23 in Richmond, Virginia.
-Membership at National Conventions is restricted to voting members of the National Executive Committee who shall vote at the same time with their posts and delegates.
-Each post may send up to one delegate and one alternate for each ten members.
+The National Convention is the annual assembly of JWV, in which "supreme power" is vested.
+The 128th Annual National Convention in 2023, for example, was held August 27-31 in Jacksonville, Florida.
+Participation at National Conventions is restricted to voting members of the National Executive Committee who shall vote at the same time with their posts and delegates.

+The last several years of JWV's annual National Convention: